mhassan2/splunk-n-box/README.md

 ```

 ##Misc stuff:
 There are few optional items (open source) not part of my work.
-I added them to the container build for troubleshooting,it’s up to you if you want to install them.
+I added them to the container build for troubleshooting.
 You may want to exclude them to keep the container footprint small.

--container.bashrc:  Customized bash file
+- container.bashrc:  Customized bash file
--screenfetch:       Run from .bashr,  rovides "hardware" info.
+- screenfetch:       Run from .bashrc,  rovides "hardware" info.
--docker-ssh:        Small script to simulate ssh command with containers
+- docker-ssh:        Small script to simulate ssh command with containers

 ##Screenshots: